vtbano/Pentago/README.md

 # Pentago
 This is the online version of Pentago XL.
-A abstract strategy game from Swedan.
+A abstract strategy game from Sweden.
 This is the extended version where you can play with two, three or four players.
 The board has 81 empty spaces that are divided into 9 blocks that hold 9 spaces.
 The 9 blocks are set-up 3 x 3.
 Each of the blocks rotate left or right on the current player's turn.
 A current player's turn consists of choosing a space to mark and then rotating a block.
 The rotation of the blocks is where strategy comes into play.
 Check out the *Game flow* below to learn more!

 ## How to access the game
 Click the :paperclip: link under the **About** section